Catch-All emails 🤨 It can sound a bit brutal. It shouldn't.

 Domain configured as Catch-All with bounce

-Since Catch-Alls are not identifiable, email sales and enrichment companies market invalid or obsolete email addresses... 👀 without being aware that no one will receive the email.
+Since Catch-All emails can't be identified, email sales and enrichment companies market invalid or obsolete email addresses... 👀 without being aware that no one will receive the email.

-A new domain configuration has appeared in the last 4-5 years: the Catch-All that bounces.
+A new domain configuration has appeared the Catch-All that bounces.

 Illustration of a domain configured in Catch-All with bounce